 Expanding businesses often need new equipment to serve more customers and maintain the quality of their products.
 The challenge is to prove that your desired equipment is truly ALL your business needs to expand.
 This equipment must also be an asset for growth, as opposed to only keeping your business alive.

 If the equipment is noticeable expensive, the institution will expect sufficient proof of its necessity.
 For example, the rapid advancement of technology has countless businesses wasting money on sophisticated gear they don’t need.
-Additionally, you should probably inform the institution that due to the magnitude of this expense, you are making a conscious effort to reduce your other operational expenditures or buy additional pieces of equipment at discounted prices.
+Additionally, you should probably inform the institution that you are making a conscious effort to reduce your other operational expenditures or buy additional pieces of equipment at discounted prices due to the magnitude of this expense.

 Now we are ready to layout the expected content for each section.
 Keep in mind that individual parts can be more than one page long.
 But as for the total amount of pages in the entire business plan, shorter is usually better than longer.